 Portable Appliance Testing (PAT Testing) involves a series of electrical and visual inspections on all portable appliances within a place of work.
 These tests determine whether or not the electrical appliances are safe for use.

 Please view our Portable appliance testing page for more information.

 A Portable Electrical Appliance is any electrical appliance that is moved when in use or can easily be moved from one place to another e.g. kettle, toaster, power tools, vacuum cleaners.
 This can also include larger items such as printers and photocopiers.

 How can we be sure every appliance has been tested?

-We have built procedures into our testing process that ensures tests are carried out on all equipment and that all equipment to undergo a full PAT test is unplugged and checked correctly.
+We have built procedures into our testing process that ensures tests are carried out on all equipment and that all equipment that is given a full PAT test is unplugged and checked correctly.

-For you complete peace of mind, we actively ensure the quality of our engineers work as part of our service promise to you.
-At Electro-Test, we are proud to be different in our business approach.
-Unlike many companies whose PAT engineers are paid per test and earn more money based on the number of tests performed per hour, our engineers are paid an hourly rate irrespective of how many tests they carry out.
-Therefore you can be certain that quality comes ahead of quantity,and that you will receive a first class service every time.
+Plus, many companies PAT engineers are paid per test and earn more money based on how many they do per hour.
+At Electro-Test we are proud to be different and all our engineers are paid on an hourly rate irrespective of how many tests they carry out.
+Therefore you can be sure they are motivated to provide a first class service – every time.

 What happens if an item fails PAT testing?

 The next course of action will depend on the reason for the item failing.
 Small repairs such as fuse replacements or loose wiring can be corrected on the spot; larger repairs will require further action.

 How often should PAT Testing be carried out?